-The white grape comes from Italy; the name means "green".
-Synonyms are Colombana, Colombana Bianca, Colombia di Picciolli, Paradisa, Bologne Paradise, Paradisiotto, Paradizia, San Colombano, San Colombano Paradiso d'Italia, Vardea and Verdicchio Giallo.
-It may, despite seemingly suggestive synonyms not with the variety Besgano Bianco (Synonym Colombana Bianca) or Verdeca be confused.
-There is also no connection with the traditional wine Verdea from the greek island Zakynthos,
+The white grape variety comes from Italy; the name means "green".
+Synonyms are Colombana, Colombana Bianca, Colombana di Picciolli, Paradisa, Paradisa di Bologne, Paradisiotto, Paradizia, San Colombano, San Colombano Paradiso d'Italia, Vardea and Verdicchio Giallo.
+In spite of apparently indicative synonyms, it may not be of the variety Besgano Bianco (Synonym Colombana Bianca) or Verdeca be confused.
+There is also no connection with traditional wine Verdea from the Greek island Zakynthos,

-The traditional old variety was already in the year 1303 by the author Petrus de Crescentiis (1230-1320), as well as at the end of the 16th century in a work of the agronomist Giovanni Soderini (1526-1596) as "vitigno apprezzatissimo" (much appreciated grape variety) mentioned.
-The vine is resistant to Botrytis, It will be especially in the Lombardy, and also Emilia-Romagna in the area Colli Piacentini and under the name Colombana Bianca in the Tuscany cultivated.
-In 2010, 83 hectares of vineyards were reported (Kym Anderson ).
+The traditional old variety was already in 1303 by the author Petrus de Crescentiis (1230-1320), and at the end of the 16th century in a work by the agronomist Giovanni Soderini (1526-1596) mentioned as "vitigno apprezzatissimo" (highly valued grape variety).
+The vine is resistant to Botrytis, It is mainly used in the Lombardy, and also Emilia-Romagna in the area Colli Piacentini and under the name Colombana Bianca in the Tuscany cultured.
+In 2010, 83 hectares of vineyards were shown (Kym Anderson ).